-The Mastercard® Black Card’s requirements for approval include a good credit score, U.S. residency, and enough income to afford the card’s $495 annual fee and monthly bill payments.
-Barclays (the issuer of the Mastercard® Black Card) doesn’t publish specific income requirements, but the more you earn and the less you owe already, the better your chances for approval.
-Applicants must also be at least 18 years old.… read full answer
+The issuer doesn’t publish specific income requirements, but the more you earn and the less you owe already, the better your chances for approval.
+Your credit history and any potential debts you might have will also be taken into account.… read full answer

 While the card offers an introductory balance transfer APR of 0% for 15 months, it has a balance transfer fee of 3% (min $5).
-So, it may be a cool looking card with its stainless-steel design, but there are better cards that will give you more bang for your buck.
+The card’s regular APR is 19.24% (V).
+So, it may be a cool looking card with its stainless-steel design, but there are better cards that will give you more value for your money.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.